<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Healthcare Provider Update: DISH Network Healthcare Provider and Cost Projections for 2026 DISH Network provides healthcare benefits to its employees through Cigna.
 As for the healthcare landscape moving into 2026, significant increases in costs are anticipated for many American consumers and employers.
 Health insurance premiums for Affordable Care Act (ACA) marketplace plans are expected to rise sharply, with projected hikes averaging around 20%, and some states nearing 66%.
 Contributing factors include the expiration of enhanced federal premium subsidies and the ongoing rise in medical expenses due to inflation and increased utilization of healthcare services.
 Consequently, a substantial portion of the population could face out-of-pocket premium increases exceeding 75%, making effective budgeting and proactive healthcare strategies essential for managing these impending costs.
 Click here to learn more

-As the environment changes with the coming end of the Tax Cuts and Jobs Act, DISH Network employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
+With the passage of the One Big Beautiful Bill Act (OBBBA, signed July 4, 2025), DISH Network employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
 'It is therefore important to consider Roth conversions, tax-loss harvesting, and estate planning in order to maintain financial health in the changing tax environment.'

 The author of this paper agrees that DISH Network employees who are likely to be affected by the possible change in tax laws should make it a point to meet their financial advisors to see how they can be best prepared for the future,' suggests Kevin Landis from The Retirement Group, a division of Wealth Enhancement Group.
 'Some of the strategies that may be useful in the current environment and which may become particularly valuable as the tax laws change include Roth conversions and tax-loss harvesting.'